SkygearIO/skygear-doc/content/js/record.md

 Skygear reserves the `id` field in the top level of all record as a primary key.
 `id` must be unique and default to be Version 4 UUID.
 If you want to auto-incrementing id for display purpose, Skygear provide a sequence for this purpose.
 The sequence is guaranteed unique.
+Once a record with sequence id is saved, all the other records will automatically have sequence ids as well.

 ``` javascript
 let note = new Note({